 Bullying can be verbal, social, and/or physical.
 It can be direct and confrontational, or passive.
 Bullying can be covert, with few or no witnesses, but it can also be very visible, even occurring through publicly shared media platforms.
 Whether teasing, name-calling, spreading rumors, hitting or purposely excluding someone, bullying always has negative impacts on those that witness the behavior and those that engage in the behavior.Report it!
 BULLY PATROL is our dedicated online tool for reporting bullying located on the WS/FCS district home page.
 It is accessible 24 hours a day and 7 days a week.
 You can also find a teacher, School Counselor, School Social Worker or another staff member who will listen.
 No one has to face these problems alone.

 - unwanted, aggressive behavior = words or behavior intended to harm or hurt another person

-- an imbalance of power = a real or perceived power imbalance between those involved; someone could be bigger, older, stronger, more popular, or part a group 'ganging up' on someone else
+- an imbalance of power = a real or perceived power imbalance between those involved; someone could be bigger, bolder, stronger, more popular, or part of a group 'ganging up on someone else

 Thank you families, staff, and students for an amazing year, for all of your support and encouragement throughout the school year.
 We hope you have a restful and relaxing summer, that is filled with reading, and working on math facts!!